info-201a-sp22/a1-portests/README.md

         Yes I do belive that 2020 will have more protest than 2019.
 As I said before, this is because I feel people were more aware later in the years.

 - Reflection 3: Does the change in the number of protests from 2018 to 2019 to 2020 surprise you?
 Why or why not?
 What do you think explains the fluctuation?
 Please answer in 1 or 2 sentences (2 points)

+      This did not suprise me because the cases rose as it got closer to 2020 since it was the time where the BLM movement had spiked.

 - Reflection 4: What is the first and fourth most frequent category of protest?
 Do these frequencies align with your sense of the major protest movements in the U.S. in the last few years?
 Why or why not?
 (3 points)

+     To be honest, the most frequrnt of catagories would have to be the protests in 2018-2020 since they alinghed with my prior knowlage as well as their rate of growth.

 ## After You Code: Critical Analysis & Reflection